 Seat Cushion.
 My bum hurt.
 End of story…

 Cart.
-I needed somewhere to put my dumbbells.
+I needed somewhere to put my dumbbells and towel.

 A few months into my journey I was interviewed by the ABC News New York “7 on Your Side Team” about my inexpensive Peloton alternative (which they called my “Peloton hack”).
 I had never been interviewed before and was super nervous.
 I think we spoke for 45 minutes and I am on the air for about 30 seconds.
 Here is a link about the interview: Peloton App Review; Cheaper Options Exist for Taking the Peloton Plunge

 In summary, its been over a year and I am extremely pleased with my set-up.
 The Peloton app is awesome, my bike is great, I have saved a ton of money while losing weight.
 I have zero regrets about using the app and it is an unbelievable rich resource of workouts and such a value for the money.
 What could be better?

 Drop me a note if you have any questions!